defngub/defngub/README.md

 - 👨‍💻 currently working as a freelance developer.
 - :books: learning everything about frontend and ackend technologies.
-- :moneybag: Looking for new clients who wants to work with me, [contact me](mailto:business@warengonzaga.co) please.
-- :coffee: Coffee lover, turning it into code, [you can buy me a coffee](https://buymeacoff.ee/warengonzaga)!
+- 🌱 Vegetarian and vegan cuisine lover.
-- :trophy: 2020 Goals: contribute and publish more open source projects.
+- :trophy: 2021 Goals: contribute and publish more open source projects.
 - :dart: Wasting my time to save other people's time.

 ## :headphones: Spotify Playing